AnikaKofodPetersen/Afili/README.md

 #### Where do I find my results?
 Your results will be placed in a folder called RESULTS inside the folder containing your fasta files

+#### How do I know how many genes are in the core genome?
+The number of core genes and the difinition of core genome can be seen lastly in the output.log file.

 ### OUTPUT
 In the folder containing your fasta files, all new phage-like elements are found as seperate fasta files and an output.log file
 In the folder RESULTS are the following output files: